glezdiazh/CFIBRO.PTML/README.md

 Integral data encompassing variables such as age, gender, stature, CFTR mutation, antecedent pathologies including but not limited to pancreatitis, diabetes, and liver disease, the occurrence or non-occurrence of exacerbations, nutritional status, lung function indices (FEV1 and FVC or Forced Vital Capacity), as well as prior incidents of infections and antibiotic treatments have all contributed substantively to the scope of data acquisition.

-# Personal Data Protection

-Entrants into this study were restricted to CF patients who possessed verifiable records confirming their CF diagnosis and who bore no history of undergoing lung transplantation.
-Ethical endorsement for this study was procured from the ethics committee of University Hospital of Cruces (Barakaldo, Spain) and the University of the Basque Country’s ethics committee (Leioa, Spain).
-Preceding the incorporation into the study, patients and, if pertinent, their parents or guardians were comprehensively apprised of the study's nature, and their informed consent or assent, contingent on age, was duly procured.

-Collection of pharyngeal swab and sputum specimens was undertaken, giving precedence to the latter where patient expectoration capacity allowed.
-The entire process of specimen procurement was entirely voluntary, with meticulous attention to the safeguarding of personal data and the utmost confidentiality of patient information.
-The initiative of sample procurement transpired over a duration of six months, characterised by a recurring temporal frequency of a singular sample per patient, with intervals of three months demarcating each collection episode.

-Integral data encompassing variables such as age, gender, stature, CFTR mutation, antecedent pathologies including but not limited to pancreatitis, diabetes, and liver disease, the occurrence or non-occurrence of exacerbations, nutritional status, lung function indices (FEV1 and FVC or Forced Vital Capacity), as well as prior incidents of infections and antibiotic treatments have all contributed substantively to the scope of data acquisition.

 # Computational Methods

 # IFPTML model development